nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 ## The Form object
 * The labels, data types, names etc of all the form fields can be defined as an object of the `Form` class from the wtforms library
-* This form object can be used to
+* This form object can be used to easily accomplish the following tasks
 	* render form inputs in the template
 	* perform server-side form inputs validation
 	* extract form data